 Ever wondered what the Pinterest algorithm prioritizes?
 Or maybe you’re curious about what it’s like to be a Pinterest manager.
 Or what it’s like to hire a Pinterest manager.
 If curious about any of that — or about Pinterest in general — you’re in the right place!

-Just kidding, she’d never call herself that.
-I was trying to include an alliteration and it didnt’ really work.
-She is worthy of the title, though.
-Sarah is a tripple-whammy, falling under three different categories as a resident expert: Pinterest, SEO, and blogging.
+Sarah is a triple-whammy, falling under three different categories as a resident expert: Pinterest, SEO, and blogging.
 Today, though, she’ll be gracing us with her knowledge of all things PINTEREST.
 As my Pinterest manager (yes, full credit to her for 99% of the beauty that lives on my Pinterest), I knew I wanted to invite her over to BTL to answer all of your (your meaning my Instagram followers and members of the Facebook groups I’m in) questions about how to succeed on our generation’s favorite social-media-turned-search-engine.

 First things first, a little background.
 I first met Sarah the way all that I’ve met all of my favorite business friends: Instagram DM.
 I don’t remember who followed who first, but I definitely remember being immediately impressed upon first glance at her account.
 Talk about packing value into every. single. post.
 (I give you full permission to pause reading this post to go follow her on the ‘gram.)
 I stalked her website, because I was in the market for some cute new Pinterest pin templates and blog post covers, and then convinced myself I needed a Pinterest manager and she’s been in charge of my Pinterest content ever since!
-(Side note: if you’re reading this post and you came from Pinterest, Sarah’s the reason you’re here.)

-Now, let’s talk about how she began managing Pinterest accounts full-time.
-When she graduated college (UNC Chapel Hill, my old dream school, might I add — go, Tarheels!), she knew that she wanted to work remotely.
 This was interesting to hear, because I feel like most people usually suffer through the 9-5 life for a few years before they come to that realization.
 In Sarah’s case, though, she always knew she wanted a more flexible schedule.
 Plus, her girlfriend’s job requires them to live in an area without many job opportunities, so working remotely was a no-brainer.
-After blogging for an influencer who had her own Marketing agency, Sarah realized just how powerful Pinterest can be, and decided to learn more about it.
-Fast forward a little bit, and now she’s a Pinterest guru managing all sorts of clients’ accounts.

 And speaking of managing Pinterest accounts… let’s get into the interview to talk more about that!